pranavpr/cardinfo.github.io/_posts/2020-02-01-hdfc-bank-10x-rewards-program-february-2020-update.md

 <sup>*</sup>Maximum reward points per calendar month

 It's evident from the table above that HDFC Bank 10X Rewards Program is one of most rewarding programs at present.
 33% reward rate is just insane and you shouldn't miss even a single chance to utilize this program.

+**PS:** HDFC Bank has not renewed the Diners 10X Program after 31 March 2020.

 _What do you think about the removal of [Swiggy](https://l.cardinfo.in/swiggy), [BookMyShow](https://l.cardinfo.in/bookmyshow) and Godrej Nature’s Basket from Diners 10X program?
 How are you planning to extract maximum benefit from this program now?
 Let me know by leaving a quick comment below._